zulip/zulip/templates/zerver/help/configure-authentication-methods.md

 {!admin-only.md!}

-You can configure your organization settings to allow users to authenticate themselves using passwords, Google/GitHub OAuth, LDAP (currently on premise only), and/or various other SSO methods (also currently on premise only).
+You can configure your organization settings to allow users to authenticate themselves using passwords, Google/GitHub OAuth, LDAP (currently on premises only), and/or various other SSO methods (also currently on premises only).

 !!! tip ""
     If you are unsure about what these mean, don't worry!
 Zulip